 Dissociative survivors face a range of challenges and here, in their own words, they describe the things they find hardest about life with dissociative identity disorder.

 How do you go about getting a diagnosis for dissociative identity disorder?
-One client describes her long struggle for treatment on the NHS and the path to the Clinic for Dissociative Survivors.
+In this guest blog, one client describes her long struggle for treatment on the NHS and the path to the Clinic for Dissociative Survivors.

 My therapist is retiring next year.
 I’ve worked with her for nearly five years and I’m not ready to finish therapy yet, so this is a difficult issue for me.
-Having spoken to PODS, I’ve realised that many other people face the same or similar situations, so I thought I’d write about how it’s impacting me and how I’m dealing with it.
-But I have DID, so I have a variety of responses…
+I’ve realised that many other people face the same or similar situations, so I thought I’d write about how it’s impacting me and how I’m dealing with it.

 Dr Nick Read, a retired medical professor and now a psychotherapist, explains the link between trauma and irritable bowel syndrome - and what can be done about it.